sciZer0/newdiscoveries/c/README.md

 Non-Target Work is unavoidable for Organism and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that Organism is unavoidably "paying" in order to have the possibility of doing its Target Work.

-Of course, not all of Energies are spent on (are converted into) the Target Works.
+Of course, not all of Energies are spent on (are converted to) the Target Works.
 Those Energies that are spent on Non-Target Works, we consider our losses.

 --